Sathi7524/Project-as-intern/README.md

 ## Overview

-This web application is built using Angular and Flask and is designed to analyze project resource billable rates for each resource in a project and calculate the total project budget.
+This web application is built using Flask and is designed to analyze project resource billable rates for each resource in a project and calculate the total project budget.
 The core of the application involves the design of the database schema, which is implemented using SQL-Alchemy.
 Bootstrap and Jinja 2 are used for frontend development.

 ## Technologies Used

-- **Angular**: Angular is used for building the frontend of the web application.
-It provides a structured framework for creating dynamic web pages.

 - **Flask**: Flask is the backend framework that handles server-side logic, routing, and API endpoints.
 It integrates seamlessly with SQL-Alchemy.